 For this option you'll still have to bargain for a good price.
 The "package" trek is a guides favorite to new areas.
 But the truth of the matter is accommodation and meals are cheaper if you pay for them yourself.
 The issue will be the language barrier and the fact you will still need to hire tents.
 Hiring a more friendly guide will really help you for budget treks in this regard.

-This option really is only available if you have a high level of prior trekking experience.
+In March 2023 Nepal Tourism Board banned solo trekking in Nepal.
+You now need to have a guide with you.
+However, the Mundum trek has no checkpoints as of yet.
+That doesn't mean you should trek alone as this trek is only available if you have a high level of prior trekking experience in Nepal.
 Keep in mind that the Mundum trek is not a well marked trail.
 Newly painted trail signs or posts will wash away until more permanent ones are put in place by the community.
 Camping is required as will carrying your own equipment.
 There are no precise trekking maps to Mundum yet, only rough trail maps.
 It is not advisable for first time trekkers or trekkers who have never independently trekked before to start with this trail.

 Mid Sept-October - November/(early)December: this is Nepal's peak and best time to go trekking.

 February-March-April: this is the end of the dry season and the second best time of year to go trekking.
 If there are still heavy rains then extreme caution should be advised.